yuntaeseo/tp/docs/UserGuide.md

 Format: `listtag`

-* List all tags along
+* List all tags along with their description and assigned color.
 * The tag list does not show tags in any particular order.
 It shows the tag name along with the associated **unique tag ID** given when the tag is created.